 - A suggested target for comment with reasons why it is important.

 - A summary of, or pointer to, recent developments in a related field (such as empirical human or environmental sciences, modelling techniques and technology, artificial intelligence, social robotics or serious games).

 - An interview with someone in the field

-- A short summary or analysis of an important publication not in English.
+- A summary or analysis of a publication or other informative entity on the web

 - Political or ethical issues relevant to social simulation